 Router Port Specify which ports act as IGMP router ports.
 A router port is a port on the Ethernet switch that leads towards the Layer 3 multicast device or IGMP querier.
-The Switch forwards IGMP join or leave packets to an IGMP router port. ■ Auto: Select "Auto" to have the Managed Switch automatically uses the port as IGMP Router port if the port receives IGMP query packets. ■ Static: The Managed Switch always uses the specified port as an IGMP Router port.
-Use this mode when you connect an IGMP multicast server or IP camera which applied with multicast protocol to the port. ■ None: The Industrial Managed Switch will not use the specified port as an IGMP Router port.
+The Switch forwards IGMP join or leave packets to an IGMP router port.
+Select "Auto" to have the Managed Switch automatically uses the por as IGMP Router port if the port receives IGMP query packets. ■ Static: The Managed Switch always uses the specified port as an IGMP Router port.
+Use this mode when you connect an IGMP multicast server or IP camera which applied with multicast protocol to the port. ■ None: The Industrial Managed Switch will not use the specified port as an IGMP Route port.
 The Managed Switch will not keep any record of an IGMP router being connected to this port.
-Use this mode when you connect other IGMP multicast servers directly on the non-querier Managed Switch and don't want the multicast stream be flood to uplink switch throught the port that connected to the IGMP querier.
-Fast Leave Enable the fast leave on the port. • Throtting The Configuration All with available values will assign to whole items.
-Enable to limit the number of multicast groups to which a switch port can belong.
-All means all ports will have one specific setting. •
+Use this mode when you connect other IGMP multicast servers directly on the non-querier Managed Switch and don't want the multicast querier.
+Fast Leave Enable the fast leave on the port.
+Throtting The Configuration All with available values will assign to whole items.
+Enable to limit the number of multicast groups to which a switch port can belong All means all ports will have one specific setting.

-: Click to undo any changes made locally and revert to previously saved values.
+Reset : Click to undo any changes made locally and revert to previously saved values.